 In outline roles and responsibilities of various agencies who will work to achieve the common goal of humanitarian safety before, during and after a disaster.
-This arrangement is developed as part of the implementation of the National Disaster Management Act NO.31 of 2000 and the Disaster Risk Management National Action plan 2006-2016.
+This arrangement is developed as part of the implementation of the Disaster Risk Management Act 23of 2019.
 The document details how arrangements will vary depending on severity of the cyclone however it will act as a guide to the overall response to cyclones.
 Each agency should assess their roles and review their action plans, accordingly.

 Disaster management is everybody's business; therefore, the National coordination system is important to ensure resources are utilized properly to eliminate duplication of efforts.
 This document is important for all agencies to see how best they can prepare to respond to cyclones at the right time, with the right resources, for the benefit of the affected needy people anywhere in Vanuatu.
-The document is to be reviewed every year before the commencement of cyclone season
+The document is to be reviewed every year before the commencement of cyclone season.